CodemateLtd/codemate-blog/src/pages/code-reviews-getting-started/index.md

 ## Do it!

-Still sceptical?
+Still unsure?
 The best way to know whether code reviews will work for your team is to try them.
 All of the major hosted Git platforms have pull request features with code reviews built-in, you can try them out and see for yourself how many defects you will catch before they even get merged.
 At Codemate, a good example of this in practice is [my review of Iiro’s inKino project](https://github.com/roughike/inKino/issues/52).
 I didn’t catch any bugs, but we certainly all learned a lot 😄 – for me, [Flutter](https://www.codemate.com//considering-flutter), and for him a web developer’s perspective on UI code architecture.

 If you want to learn more about how Codemate works, have a look at how we collaborate on our [software development recipes](https://github.com/CodemateLtd/cookbook/pull/1).